 How to Book a Carer's Assessment in Berkshire

-- The care you currently provide and the tasks you carry out (washing, dressing, medication etc.)
+- The care you currently provide and the tasks you carry out (washing, dressing, medication and so on).

-- The impact caring has on your life (relationships, health and time to yourself)
+- The impact that caring has on your life (relationships, health and time to yourself).

-To arrange a carer’s assessment, please get in touch with the appropriate council using contact details below.
+To arrange a carer’s assessment, please get in touch with the appropriate council using the contact details provided below.

 Bracknell Forest Borough Council